Call to order: 01352 757777

 The extraction takes place in a diffuser, where the beet is kept in contact with hot water for about an hour before being squeezed in screw presses to extract as much juice as possible.

-Despite the name ‘sugar beet’ sometimes given to it, it is a high-fiber, low-sugar and starch feed that can be used as a nutritious addition to a horse’s diet.
+Despite the name ‘sugar beet’ sometimes given to it, it is a high-fibre, low-sugar and starch feed that can be used as a nutritious addition to a horse’s diet.

 Beet pulp is available in various forms, shredded, molassed shredded, compressed pellets, molassed compressed pellets and micronised flakes.